Vijay270805/Project-HealthIQ/README.md

 # Project-HealthIQ

 Under Developing phase..
-It will be depoly here as soon as..
+It will be deploy here as soon as..